Kommo CRM • lead loss in kommo crm

 Frequently asked questions

 A configured pipeline alone does not guarantee control.
-A lead can remain unassigned, a deal can lose its next step, or an overdue task can stall communication.
+A lead can remain unassigned, a lead can lose its next step, or an overdue task can stall communication.

 How can I tell that a lead dropped out of the process?

-Typical signs are delayed assignment, a deal without a next task, or an overdue task that is not being handled.
+Typical signs are delayed assignment, a lead without a next task, or an overdue task that is not being handled.

 Can these situations be monitored automatically?